 Hit TV show Fauda is probably the first thing that comes to mind when thinking of Israeli content that has taken the world by storm.
-But the action-packed world of Doron Kabilio et al is far from being the only fabulous made-in-Israel TV you can catch from the comfort of your own couch.
+But the action-packed world of Doron Kabilio et al is far from the only fabulous made-in-Israel show you can catch from the comfort of your own couch.

 We’ve compiled a list of our 10 favorite Israeli movies and TV shows available on streaming giant Netflix, ranging from old to new, critically acclaimed to pure fun.
 Enjoy!

 Dismissed is one of the best Israeli shows you can watch on TV.
 Despite dealing with the intricacies of Israeli military service, it is a surprisingly universal story, a bit reminiscent of another Israeli success story from 2014, Zero Motivation.

 The show follows the struggle of Noa, a new commander on a rookie base, to instil military values in both her team of commanders and young soldiers.
 The plotline diversifies into stories of forbidden romances, ego battles and power structures, all in a bitingly funny way.
 The cast is absolutely incredible, especially Alona Sa’ar, who plays Noa, and Maya Landsmann, who plays Sapir, and also stars in The Lesson below.

 The Lesson is one of the surprise hits of recent years in Israeli TV, based as it is on a true story – the dismissal of a high-school teacher from his job after one of his students complained about the political opinions he aired during class.
 If this sounds rather heavy to you, be rest assured that it certainly is.

 But the superb actor, particularly Doron Ben-David (Steve from Fauda) and Maya Landsmann, turn this into a riveting personal story that scrutinizes all the characters involved in their complex messiness and, ultimately, sadness.